beeware/briefcase/docs/how-to/internal/x11passthrough.rst

 While security is relatively weak for X11, there are basic facilities to mitigate unauthenticated access.
-The ``XAUTHORITY`` environment variable can specify a file path to an ``xauth`` database; if ``XAUTHORITY`` is not set, there will normally be a system default file path configured foe each user.
-The ``xauth`` database, itself, is protected by file system access controls and will contain "cookies" for individual displays that assigned by the X server for clients to use to facilitate authentication.
+The ``XAUTHORITY`` environment variable can specify a file path to an ``xauth`` database; if ``XAUTHORITY`` is not set, there will normally be a system default file path configured for each user.
+The ``xauth`` database itself is protected by file system access controls and will contain "cookies" for individual displays that are assigned by the X server for clients to use to facilitate authentication.

-An example ``xauth`` database:
+An ``xauth`` database authorising a host named ``jupiter`` might look like:

 .. code-block:: console